ashishpatel26/ML-Notes-in-Markdown/13-Appendix/01-Programming/02-Python/02-MatPlotLib.md

 4. **Adding Text**: Text can be added to any point in the plot using `plt.text(x, y, "Text")` syntax.
 5. **Logarithms**: If the values are interfering with each other due to dominant behavior of a particular feature, then we can use `plt.yscale('log')` to neutralize the effect of that feature before showing the plot.
 6. **Colors**: Colors can be added for features while plotting them using `pd_df["column_1"].plot(color = "r")`.

+## Statistical Significance

+### Types of Plots

+1. **Bar Plots**: It's a good idea to use bar plots for discrete data counts
+2. **Histograms**: Histograms are good for frequency analysis on continuous data columns
+3. **Box Plots**: It's a good idea to use box plots to visualize all basic summary statistics for a given column.
+4. **Scatter Plots**: They're used to observe visually, the relationships between two or more numeric columns.

 ## Exporting plots